osalvador/dbax-lite/docs/Installation.md

 #### Nginx

-If you are using Nginx, the following directive in your site configuration will direct all requests to the *application fron contrller* in your PL/SQL Gateway, making a reverse proxy:
+If you are using Nginx, the following directive in your site configuration will direct all requests to the *application front controller* in your PL/SQL Gateway, making a reverse proxy:

 Rewrite and proxy from  `http://example.com/home` to `http://127.0.0.1:8080/ords/!example?p=/home`